usnistgov/FederalProfile-8259A/_8259-Control/security.md

 **Agency:**

 - Implement policies and procedures governing the required security and privacy capabilities for IoT devices and their incorporation into the systems and services acquisition processes.
-  - Policies and procedures providing the details necessary to implement management and operational controls for IOT device functional security requirements, security strength requirements, security assurance requirements.
+  - Policies and procedures providing the details necessary to implement management and operational controls for IoT device functional security requirements, security strength requirements, security assurance requirements.
   - Policies and procedures detailing the security-related documentation requirements.
   - Policies and procedures detailing the requirements for protecting security-related documentation.
   - Policies and procedures detailing the description of the information system development environment and environment in which the IoT device and associated system is intended to operate.
-  - Policies and procedures detailing the acceptance criteria in the acquisition contracts for every IOT device system, system component, and information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs.
+  - Policies and procedures detailing the acceptance criteria in the acquisition contracts for every IoT device system, system component, and information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs.

 ## Policies and Procedures for IoT device management system development life cycle.

-Policies and procedures provide the details necessary to implement management and operational controls for how the organization manages the IOT information system ecosystem using the organizationally-defined system development life cycle's associated information security considerations, the individuals with assigned IOT device information security roles and responsibilities, and integrates the organizational information security risk management process.
+Policies and procedures provide the details necessary to implement management and operational controls for how the organization manages the IoT information system ecosystem using the organizationally-defined system development life cycle's associated information security considerations, the individuals with assigned IoT device information security roles and responsibilities, and integrates the organizational information security risk management process.
 Controls that may be necessary:

 **Manufacturer:**

-- Provide IoT device customers with the means and the documentation for implementing a hierarchy of privilege levels, that have different permissions for each privilege role responsibility within the information system, into the IOT device and/or necessary associated information systems.
-Controls that may be necessary:
+- Provide IoT device customers with the means and the documentation for implementing a hierarchy of privilege levels, that have different permissions for each privilege role responsibility within the information system, into the IoT device and/or necessary associated information systems.

 **Agency:**

-- Implement policies and procedures governing the use of a hierarchy of different roles within the IOT devices and associated information system to help ensure appropriate actions are restricted to appropriate users/roles.
+- Implement policies and procedures governing the use of a hierarchy of different roles within the IoT devices and associated information system to help ensure appropriate actions are restricted to appropriate users/roles.

 ## Policies and procedures for IoT device vendor security requirements and documentation.